Ines-chihi3/inertia_wheel_pendulum_labVIEW_ARDUINO/README.md

 The project involved  :

--making a mathematical model of the system
+* making a mathematical model of the system
--hardware design with solidworks
+* hardware design with solidworks
--Developping a LabVIEW interface for data acquisition and control -communication design using LINX package for interfacing between arduino and labVEIW -comparing defferent type of controlor : LQR VS PID -Developping a #PID controller and tuning its parameters
+* Developping a LabVIEW interface for data acquisition and control
+* communication design using LINX package for interfacing between arduino and labVEIW
+* comparing defferent type of controlor : LQR VS PID
+* Developping a #PID controller and tuning its parameters

 This project, was a good opportunity for us to apply the theory we've been learning throughout this academic year , I want to thank my teammates for their support and perseverance .